 This is perhaps the kind of application most people imagine when they think about robotics in construction.
 In recent years we have seen prototypes and tests with various construction robots such as Hadrian X, a bricklaying robot, or Japanese firm Shmizu Corp’s Robo-Welder which can handle a variety of welding tasks.
+This niche is increasingly competitive, and there are a number of top welding robot manufacturers vying for the most dominant position at the moment as demand for this tech skyrockets.
 Similarly, there are several examples of on-site 3D printing robots such as this French social housing structure which claims to be the first house printed in 3D.

 - Pre-fab construction robots

 Robotic arms and machines have been used for decades in factory production lines, and so it’s no surprise that the growing market for pre-fabricated homes is also using this technology.
 One pre-fab construction company that uses robotics in its factory lines is Californian firm Katerra.

 - Autonomous vehicles

 From diggers to bulldozers, there are numerous building site vehicles which are primed for automation in construction.
 As we wrote in our blog on AI in construction, firms like Built Robotics provide machinery to move earth and rubble without human intervention.
 That could eventually allow for building and site clearing work to be conducted 24/7, rather than being restricted to working hours.